adarsh-chakraborty/LPU-Auto-Wifi-Login/Readme.md

 7. **Test the Extension:**
    - Navigate to the specific URL where you want the extension to run.
 For this extension, visit "https://internet.lpu.in/24online/webpages/client.jsp".
    - Ensure that the extension is working as expected.

+## How to Disable Auto Login

+To Temporarly disable automatic login, append the following query parameter to the URL:

+- **disableAutoLogin=true:** Disable automatic login.
+Example: `https://internet.lpu.in/24online/webpages/client.jsp?disableAutoLogin=true`

+Or, just remove the extension from chrome.

+## How to Remove Stored Credentials

+To remove stored credentials, append the following query parameter to the URL:

+- **forgetcreds=true:** Remove stored credentials.
+Example: `https://internet.lpu.in/24online/webpages/client.jsp?forgetcreds=true`

 ### Notes: